Home

 The rest of this article is orientated towards transwomen who transition as adults (age 18+), it's less relevant to boy-to-girls that transition at a young age.
 For someone raised as a boy who reaches manhood, subsequently passing as successfully as a woman is not easy.
 A sad indication of this is that a whole genre of popular films (usually comedies) has become based on situations involving a "man" trying to pass as a "woman" - I Was a Male War Bride, Some like it Hot, Tootsie, Mrs Doubtfire, Victor/Victoria, He's My Girl.
 Even when the man/woman is extremely feminine in appearance (e.g. Ellen Barkin in Switch) her masculine sounding voice / speak / actions / manners / movements quickly lead to "comedy".

-Implications of Going Stealthy
+The Implications of Going Stealth

 While superficially desirable, stealth and in particular deep stealth, is extra-ordinarily difficult for the adult male-to-female transsexual to achieve.
 Deep stealth means: